reyan36/FAQ-Mate/README.md

 ## 🚀 Features

--Embedded IBM Watsonx Orchestrate chatbot
+- **Embedded IBM Watsonx Orchestrate chatbot**
--Chat On Messenger as well
+- **Chat on Messenger** as well
--Runs entirely in the browser
+- Runs entirely in the browser
--Lightweight and fast
+- Lightweight and fast
--Easy to deploy on GitHub Pages, Netlify, or Vercel -Simple to update using Git
+- Easy to deploy on GitHub Pages, Netlify, or Vercel
+- Simple to update using Git
--Works with your custom Watsonx agent settings -Predefined FAQ Questions according to your use case.
+- Works with your custom Watsonx agent settings
+- Predefined FAQ questions according to your use case

 ---

 ## 📁 Project Structure

-index.html
+- index.html
-script.js
+- script.js
-style.css
+- style.css
-requirements.txt
+- requirements.txt
-Knowledge Base For Agent
+- Knowledge Base For Agent
-README.MD
+- README.MD

 ---

 📱 Browser Support

-✅ Chrome
+- ✅ Chrome
-✅ Firefox
+- ✅ Firefox
-✅ Safari
+- ✅ Safari
-✅ Edge
+- ✅ Edge

 ---